MohdSaifulM/morning-warmup-react/README.md

    #### If you click on a name:
    - it turns **red**.
    - The following image is displayed (http://getdrawings.com/free-icon-bw/hulk-icon-21.png)
-   - The message `I am the mighty _student_name, How dare you touch me!!?` is displayed under it.
+   - The message `I am the mighty _student_name, How dare you touch me!!?` is displayed under the student name.

 ___
 ### 2.